pebreo/pebreo.github.io/Beginninggame-alignment.md

 The problem was vast, the path uncertain, but for the first time, they felt a flicker of hope.
 Maybe, just maybe, they could nudge AI onto a path of understanding, not just of data, but of the messy, beautiful, deeply human world.

+## TLDR
+AI alignment problem is a problem because humans can be harmed intentionally or unintentionally.
+To solve this we need AI that has foresight, honesty, and communicates with us.
+To create foresight we need to build imagination, and honestly and communication must be characteristic built with probability and information theory.
+We can give training data on warfare (its human history so much data on that) and tell it to do the opposite.